mems/calepin/Development/CSS/CSS.md

 Use `font-size: 100%` (or `1em` / `1rem`) on root for `~16px`

 **You should'nt use absolute values (like `pt`, `px`, `vw`).
 Let the UA respect the user's font settings.** See [@heydon@mastodon.social on Twitter: "Periodic reminder: don't set your font sizes in `px`.
 At all.
 Ever.
-It still suppresses the ability to resize text in browser settings. #a11y https://t.co/uhQUm3P9aJ" / Twitter](https://twitter.com/heydonworks/status/1151443153657958405?s=12)
+It still suppresses the ability to resize text in browser settings. #a11y https://t.co/uhQUm3P9aJ" / Twitter](https://twitter.com/heydonworks/status/1151443153657958405?s=12) and [(1) hey don't on Twitter: "@JamieKnight @hhg2288 @StuRobson @micmath I just tested in Chrome. https://t.co/zWPFlPzl3E" / Twitter](https://twitter.com/heydonworks/status/1151442769648455680)

 It's why we use `calc()` function.